The following

 read and understand each step of the instructions before starting.

-The particular installation on which this document is based was on
+The particular installations on which this document is based were

 Roland